 Featuring The French Quarter of New Orleans, Mardi Gras Museum, Swamp Tour, and time to explore 'On your own"

-Spenda few days exploring en route to New Orleans with visits to Black Dog Salvage, from the DIY Network, Southern Grace Distillary located in a former prison, The World of Coca Cola in Atlanta Georgia & Bellingrath Mansion and Gardens in Mississippi.
+Spenda few days exploring en route to New Orleans with visits to Black Dog Salvage, from the DIY Network, The World of Coca Cola in Atlanta Georgia & Bellingrath Mansion and Gardens in Mississippi.
 Then you have 4 days in New Orleans with your hotel in the French Quarter you are steps away from so many exciting things.
 While here you will enjoy a tour of the city, dinner at Mulates and brunch at the famous Court of Two Sisters, a Swamp Tour, the Mardi Gras Museum and a full day to explore and do as you please.
-En route home you will visit The Birmingham Civil Rights Institute, Ruby Falls and the Hahn Horticulture Center at Virginia Tech in Blacksburg, VA.
-This trip includes 14 meals.
+En route home you will visit the Battle-Friedman House and Ruby Falls.
+This trip includes 12 meals and 3 Kickbacks.

-En route to Winston-Salem, NC we'll stop at Black Dog Salvage Market place, Home of the TV Series Salvage Dawgs on the DIY network.
+En route to Gastonia, NC, we’ll stop at Black Dog Salvage Market place, Home of the TV Series Salvage Dawgs on the DIY network.
 They love showing people that salvage is beautiful and how important it is to save these pieces of history and American craftsmanship from going to the landfill.
 You can explore 40,000sqft of treasures from around the world here in the Marketplace, full of vintage and unusual antiques for the home.
-In Winston- Salem we'll enjoy a local dinner tonight.
+After we check into the hotel in Gaffney, SC we’ll enjoy a local dinner tonight.

 B=Breakfast, L=Lunch, D=Dinner

 Below is a list of pick-up points available on this tour.